-• Pray- "God, thank you for working things together for Your glory and our good.
+• Pray- " God, thank you for working things together for Your glory and our good.
 Help us learn to trust You more each day.
 Amen."

 What You Say: Tell parents something that their child enjoyed doing or did well during the session.
-Send home the pillows kids made and tell families as they pick up that today we learned we can always count on God, because He can do anything.
+Send home the coloring page and tell families that today we learned we can always count on God, because He can do anything.